NetherlandsWorldwide

 Voting in elections for the provincial council, water authority or municipal council

-If you are abroad at the time of elections for the provincial council, water authority or municipal council, you can vote in them only by proxy only.
+If you are abroad at the time of elections for the provincial council, water authority or municipal council, you can vote in them by proxy only.

 You can complete an authorisation form to authorise a voter in the Netherlands to vote on your behalf.
 This is known as a written proxy.